sassoftware/viya4-iac-gcp/docs/user/KubernetesVersions.md

 # Kubernetes Versions

-Setting versions within the Google Cloud Platform (GCP) environment is slightly different from setting a version within other cloud providers
+Setting versions within the Google Cloud environment is slightly different from setting a version within other cloud providers

 There are two scenarios that are supported.
 These are: